Editing Techniques

 L Cut: What L Cut means is that you are hearing the audio from the previous shot, even though we’ve moved on to another shot.
 So, the audience is is looking at clip B but still hearing audio from clip A.

-J Cut: J Cut is essentially the opposite of the L Cut.
+J Cut: A J Cut is essentially the opposite of the L Cut.
 Here we hear the audio before we see the video.
 So, the audience is is looking at clip A but still hearing audio from clip B. This type of cut is used quite often in all forms of filmmaking and videography, but you can see it quite often in content featuring an interview.

 4. Cutting on Action